 Frequently Asked Questions

-You do not need to work with a lawyer to review your Oregon power of attorney since these forms are easy to prepare and understand.
+You do not need to work with a lawyer to review it since these forms are easy to prepare and understand.
 However, you can seek legal counsel in case you need any clarifications.

-If you choose to work with a lawyer, it might cost you between $200 to $500 to get a power of attorney in Oregon State.
+If you choose to work with a lawyer, it might cost you between $200 to $500 to get a POA in Oregon State.

-After making an Oregon power of attorney, you will need to follow the instructions provided at the end to ensure your form is finalized and valid.
+After making it, you will need to follow the instructions provided at the end to ensure your form is finalized and valid.
 You will need to sign the document and send copies to your agent(s), related institutions, and other relevant parties.

-In Oregon State, a power of attorney does not need to be notarized, witnessed, or recorded.
+In Oregon State, a POA does not need to be notarized, witnessed, or recorded.
 However, specific forms should be notarized, such as the durable power of attorney forms.
 Also, you will have to ensure that the form is notarized and recorded with the county for real estate transactions.
-If you use witnesses when signing your power of attorney form, ensure that they are not your agent and are over 18 years of age.
+If you use witnesses when signing it, ensure that they are not your agent and are over 18 years of age.